The Medical Profession is the Enemy of Health

 Me: Testing bloody sugar is easy, but I’m not saying that anyone can do all these things.
 There’s obviously a place in society for someone to specialise in blood tests just as there is for someone to specialise in pottery, but diagnostic techniques and technology could be available to local communities.
 Neighbours and friends with basic training could be in charge of the local X-ray machine, or could freely make illness their study or could take bloods to send off to the local lab, etc. There is absolutely no need for professionals to control health or access to treatments and tests.

 More than this we are in a society that creates or exacerbates the problems it then creates monolithic institutions to solve.
-Diabetes, in this sense, is no different from cancer — both were rare or unknown before modernity (see here, also A.David and R.Zimmerman, 2010).
+Diabetes, in this sense, is no different from cancer — both were rare or unknown before modernity (see here for a sketch and A.David and R.Zimmerman, 2010 for an in-depth account).
 In a healthy society the need for treatment would be rare or non-existent.

 It comes down, in the end, to how much you trust people.
 I have faith in humanity.
 Underneath their friendly, happy, cheerful, sane masks is a hollow, irresponsible, anxious, authority-worshipping and lonely child.
 Underneath that is a decent, loving, discerning and dignified human being which, through insane upbringing, schooling and work and through professions usurping his ability to heal, educate, entertain and feed himself, has been suppressed and denied.
 Give humans real freedom, in the right way, and they eventually become real humans.